delphidabbler/ddablib/README.md

 ## Releases

-Each sub-project is released separately.

-The last pre-split release of every (sub-)project, along with any subsequent releases, are available from the relevant GitHub repository pages over at the [ddablib](https://github.com/ddablib) organization.
+The latest release of each project is available from the relevant [ddablib](https://github.com/ddablib) project page.

-Furthermore ***all*** †† releases can be found on SourceForge in the [DDabLib Files page](https://sourceforge.net/projects/ddablib/files/), where each (sub-)project has its own folder.
+Many more releases can be found archived on SourceForge in the [DDabLib Files page](https://sourceforge.net/projects/ddablib/files/), where each project has its own folder.

-> †† Well, at least all the releases made under version control are available - some earlier releases have been lost.

 ## Documentation

-Each sub-project of the library is fully documented in the [delphidabbler/ddab-lib-docs](https://github.com/delphidabbler/ddab-lib-docs) GitHub project.
+Each sub-project of the library is fully documented.
+You can access the latest version of the documentation via: <https://delphidabbler.com/url/ddablib-docs> (:arrow_right: *redirect*).

-Some sub-projects also have an [FAQ page](https://github.com/delphidabbler/ddab-lib-docs/blob/master/FAQs/FAQs.md).
+Some sub-projects also have an FAQ page that can be accessed via <https://delphidabbler.com/url/ddablib-faqs> (:arrow_right: *redirect*).

-> This documentation _may_ be moved into a new [ddablib](https://github.com/ddablib) project in due course.

 ## Bugs & Feature Requests

-Please report any bugs or request new features on the relevant (sub-)project repository's _Issues_ page over at the [ddablib](https://github.com/ddablib) organization.
+Please report any bugs or request new features on the relevant [ddablib](https://github.com/ddablib) repository's _Issues_ page.

-> **You can no longer open an issue on this repository** - the _Issues_ tab has been removed.
->
-> The old ticketing system on SourceForge has been removed.

 ## History of the library